 “What I say to Alex Salmond is he in a way wants to have his cake and eat it.
 He wants to say ‘I want to separate from the UK, I want this new future for Scotland’, but on the other hand, he doesn’t want the consequences that flow from that.”

 Scottish Tory leader Ruth Davidson also called it a “definitive intervention from the President of the European Commission, which Alex Salmond simply cannot ignore”.

 In other words, when Mr Barosso agreed with David Cameron, as during his intervention in the Scottish independence debate, his views were ‘definitive’ and ‘very telling’.
 Now that he is talking about the European Union and the possible illegality of the PM’s migration proposals, his arguments are of practically no significance.

 Perhaps Barosso’s views on the Scottish independence referendum were not so ‘definitive’ after all, then.
-Or maybe they were, and are just as ‘definitive’ on the question of reform of the European Union.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Or maybe they were, and are just as ‘definitive’ on the question of reform of the European Union.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.